awoojs/core/packages/matter/README.md

 Hello World
 ```

-The resulting weh `file` object would be:
+The resulting awoo `file` object would be:

 ```js
 contents: 'Hello World',